Is Hulu still free with Amazon Prime?

 What is Hulu?

 Hulu is a subscription-based streaming service that offers a vast library of TV shows, movies, and original content.
-It provides users with access to current and past seasons of popular television series, as well as a selection of movies and documentaries.
-Hulu also offers a live TV option, allowing subscribers to stream live broadcasts of various channels.
+It provides users with access to current and past seasons of popular TV shows, as well as a selection of movies and documentaries.
+Hulu also offers a live TV option, allowing subscribers to watch live broadcasts of various channels.

 What is Amazon Prime?